bufbuild-ru/docs/docs/bufstream/deployment/azure/deploy-postgres/index.md

 - A Kubernetes cluster (v1.27 or newer)
 - An Azure Storage account and blob storage container
+- An Azure Database for PostgreSQL flexible server (version 14 or higher)
 - A Bufstream managed identity, with read/write permission to the storage container above.
 - Helm (v3.12.0 or newer)